AdobeDocs/adobeio-codelabs-campaign-standard/lessons/lesson3.md

 ![localhost-ui](assets/localhost-ui.png)

 Let's try invoking the `get-profiles` action.
-Select it from the dropdown list, and press the "Invoke` button.
+Select it from the dropdown list, and press the `Invoke` button.
 Because there is no user token embedded in the request header, you will see a `401 Unauthorized` error in the browser console.

 ![error-401](assets/error-401.png)